andrew/ultimate-awesome/README.md

 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome-audio-speech](https://github.com/KennethanCeyer/awesome-audio-speech) - Awesome list of Audio, Speech, and DSP(Digital signal processing).
 - [awesome-identity](https://github.com/kvnyu24/awesome-identity) - A curated list of resources related to identity, privacy, and reputation.
+- [cybersecurity-free-tutorials](https://github.com/labex-labs/cybersecurity-free-tutorials) - Practice Cybersecurity Free Tutorials | This repo collects 73 of free tutorials for Cybersecurity.
+Cybersecurity is crucial in our increasingly connected world.
+This Skill Tree presents a comprehensive learning path for aspiring security professionals.
+Starting from the basics, it guides you thro.
 - [awesome-launchdarkly](https://github.com/launchdarkly-labs/awesome-launchdarkly) - Awesome Stuff on LaunchDarkly.
 - [awesome-saas](https://github.com/lendai/awesome-saas) - 😎 Awesome list for everyone building SaaS.
 - [awesome-lilypad](https://github.com/lilypad-tech/awesome-lilypad) - Lilypad examples, use cases, and more!.